buildplan/rsync-backup-script/README.md

     sudo cat /root/.ssh/id_ed25519.pub
     ```

   - Add the public key to your Hetzner Storage Box via the control panel.
-Test the connection:.
+Test the connection:

+    ```sh
+    sudo ssh -p 23 u444300-sub4@u444300.your-storagebox.de pwd

+    # This should work without asking for a password, and show /home in terminal output.
+    ```

   - Or use the `ssh-copy-id` command (replace `u444300` and the hostname with your own details):